spring-guides/gs-rest-hateoas/README.md

 `@RequestParam` binds the value of the query string parameter `name` into the `name` parameter of the `greeting()` method.
 This query string parameter is not `required`; if it is absent in the request, the `defaultValue` of "World" is used.

-The [`@ResponseBody`][] annotation on the method will cause Spring MVC to render the returned `HttpEntity` and its payload, the `Greeting`, directly to the response.
+The [`@ResponseBody`][] annotation on the `greeting` method will cause Spring MVC to render the returned `HttpEntity` and its payload, the `Greeting`, directly to the response.

-The most interesting part of the method implementation is how we create the link pointing to the controller method and how we add it to the representation model.
+The most interesting part of the method implementation is how you create the link pointing to the controller method and how you add it to the representation model.
 Both `linkTo(…)` and `methodOn(…)` are static methods on `ControllerLinkBuilder` that allow you to fake a method invocation on the controller.
 The `LinkBuilder` returned will have inspected the controller method's mapping annotation to build up exactly the URI the method is mapped to.

-The call to `withSelfRel()` finally creates a `Link` instances we add to the `Greeting` representation model.
+The call to `withSelfRel()` creates a `Link` instance that you add to the `Greeting` representation model.

 Make the application executable